EdwinWenink/pandoc-filters/slides/README.md

     * If unspecified, `mainfont` will be used.
     * Note that fonts are specific to your system.
 - `lecture-id`: if specified, use alternate title page format for lecture series, displaying the lecture id
+- `no-caption-numbering`: disable the more formal caption numbering, like in "Figure 1";
+- `no-caption-label`: show figure and table captions, but without the caption label, e.g. without "Figure: "
+    * overrides other caption settings

 The template is based on the default pandoc template which already contains an abundance of options.
 For example, you can change the aspect ratio via YAML as well